It helps to have a sense of humor in this job.

 (This blog is based on actual events, though names, places and some personal details have been changed to protect the innocent as well as the guilty and avoid libel suits.)

-Mess just comes with this yellow turf and no matter how often I ordered my precious cargo to not throw garbage on the floor, they kept doing it and no one would fess up.
+Mess just comes with this yellow turf.
+No matter how often I told my precious cargo to throw garbage in the boxes at the front and back of the bus and not on the floor, they kept doing it and no one would fess up.
 When I was told the district brass wanted drivers to sweep out our buses each day, I asked if we can make the kids help.

 No such luck, but my plight inspired me to take action.